mrspeaker/Omega500/README.md

         [1,1,1,1,1,]
     ]);

 Optional 3rd parameter that indicates the last number that is "walkable" (or "not solid") for entity collision detection.
-Default is 0.
+Default is 0 - so when you have an `Ω.Entity` and you call its `move` method it will collide with everything except "0" tiles (see "Collisions" below).

+Can check the `map.walkable` property to see.

 ### Debug Map
 [Ω/maps/DebugMap.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/maps/DebugMap.js)

-Doesn't require a spritesheet - it's magically generated (for prototyping)
+Doesn't require a spritesheet - it's magically generated (for quick prototyping)

 ### Iso Map
 [Ω/maps/IsoMap.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/maps/IsoMap.js)

-There's *nothing* done for iso stuff yet.
+There's *nothing* done for iso stuff yet - renders an iso map, but that's about it.

+### Blocks

+    map.getBlock()
+    map.getBlocks()
+    map.setBlock()

+### Flags

+    map.repeat
+    map.parallax

 ### Collisions

 In your entity's tick method, determine the distance you want it to move for the frame and call `move`.
 If the entity would end up inside a wall, the move function will push the entity back to be snug up against it.
 The entity can slide along a wall.

     entity.move(xAmount, yAmount, map);

+If an entity hits a one or map cells then the entity's `hitBlocks` method will be triggered.

+    hitBlocks: function (xBlocks, yBlocks) {
+        // x/y is collisions when checking horizontal vs checking vertical
+        // blocks are array: [Top Left block, Bottom Left block, Top Right block, Bottom Right block]
+        // will be `undefined` if no collision
+    }

 ### Loading a map from an image*